Bioconductor/BBS/README.md

 #### Traffic routing within the RPCI DMZ

-When http was used to communicate between the Windows and Linux builders we used the private IP address.
+When http was used to communicate between the Windows and Linux builders the private IP was used instead of the hostname.
 This resulted in direct communication between private IPs within the DMZ and traffic was not routed to the public IP in the firewall.